 Correlation is a statistical measure of how two variables move in relation to one another and can be used to measure how well securities impact diversification to a portfolio.
-Correlation is measured through a coefficient between -1 and 1, where a correlation coefficient of 1 indicates the security prices move in the same direction 100% of the time, a correlation coefficient of -1 indicates the security prices move in the opposite direction 100% of the time, a correlation coefficient of 0 indicates that that there is no relationship between the returns of two securities.
-The lower the correlation between two securities, the greater is the potential diversification benefit from combining them in a portfolio, which may reduce the portfolio risk that the investor may experience.
+Correlation is measured through a coefficient between -1 and 1, where a correlation coefficient of 1 indicates the security prices move in the same direction 100% of the time, a correlation coefficient of -1 indicates the security prices move in the opposite direction 100% of the time, and a correlation coefficient of 0 indicates the security prices move in the opposite direction 100% of the time, and a correlation between two securities, the greater is the potential diversification benefit from combining them in a portfolio, which may reduce the portfolio risk that the investor may experience.